BetterThanTomorrow/dram/README.md

 ## License

-The original author [Peter Strömberg aka PEZ](https://github.com/PEZ) claims No Ccpyright:
+The original author [Peter Strömberg aka PEZ](https://github.com/PEZ) claims No Copyright:
 * https://creativecommons.org/publicdomain/zero/1.0/

 (Don't hesitate to credit me if you use the material, I do enjoy that.)